miyagawa/cpanminus/README.md

 * LWP or 'wget' to get files over HTTP.
 * 'tar' executable or Archive::Tar to unpack files.
-* make (Ugh!)
 * C compiler, if you want to build XS modules.
+* make, if you want to more reliably install MakeMaker based modules (cpanm tries to build with a stub Module::Build if you don't have a make)

-## Does this work with local::lib?
+## Where does this install modules to?

-Yes.
+It installs to wherever ExtUtils::MakeMaker and Module::Build are configured to.
+So if you use local::lib then it installs to your local perl5 directory.
+Otherwise it installs to sitelib, so you might need to run `cpanm` as root, or run with `--sudo` option to auto sudo in `make install` (or `Build install`).

 ## Does this really work?

-I tested installing Moose, Catalyst, Jifty and Plack using cpanminus and the installation including dependencies was all successful.
+I tested installing MojoMojo, KiokuDB, Catalyst, Jifty and Plack using cpanminus and the installation including dependencies was all successful.
+So multiplies of "half of CPAN" behave really nicely and appear to work.

-There are some distributions that will miserably fail, because of the nasty edge cases (funky archive formats, naughty tarball that extracts to the current directory, META.yml that is actually JSON, circular dependencies etc.) while CPAN and CPANPLUS can handle them.
+However, there are some distributions that will miserably fail, because of the nasty edge cases (funky archive formats, naughty tarball that extracts to the current directory, META.yml that is actually JSON, circular dependencies etc.) while CPAN and CPANPLUS can handle them.

 ## Quick Install?